dulvac/jerry/README.md

+## Jerry Server
 Jerry is a *very* simple web browser done in Java.
-This is an educational project and should be treated as such.
+This project is just a sketch and should be treated as such.

 ## Description
 Jerry uses thread pools.
 No nio here.